friedt/kenteken-check-NL-RDW/README.md

 Dutch(NL) licencecheck based on the official formats released by RDW (Rijksdienst voor het Wegverkeer) found behind the link added.
 Two solutions are provided:

-1. JavaScript (class or iife, with same functionality)
+1. JavaScript/TypeScript(class or iife, with same functionality)
 2. HTML5

 The function 'kentekenCheck' returns true if a valid pattern is found and formats it, otherwise it returns 'XX-XX-XX', no vowels are accepted and no other characters that RDW described.
 Licenses with AA(Kingdome) and CD(corps diplomatique) are ignored in this function, characters C and Q are not allowed.